- ABOUT US

 A special feature of student life at Maine Maritime is the mix of students who live a traditional college lifestyle and those who participate in the Regiment of Midshipmen.
 Although students who become midshipmen wear military-style uniforms, Maine Maritime is not a military academy, and there is no military obligation after graduation.
 Traditional and regimented students live in the same residence hall, attend many of the same classes, and are eligible to participate in all campus clubs, activities, and athletics.

 Students often participate in the Castine community.
-MMA students have opportunities to volunteer for the local fire department, Big Brothers, Big Sisters, the Adams (Elementary) School, and daycare.
+MMA students have opportunities to volunteer for the local fire department, the Adams (Elementary) School, sports clinics for local youth, and the Blue Hill Heritage Trust, are among the many options.
 The local churches, clubs, and historical society welcome students and provide an opportunity to become a part of a small but vibrant community.
 Bangor and Ellsworth, both about 55 minutes away by automobile, are the closest cities.
 Acadia National Park is just over an hour’s drive away, and ski areas are two hours distant.

 The Regiment of Midshipmen

 All candidates for a U.S. Coast Guard unlimited license as a Third Mate or Third Assistant Engineer are required to be members of the Regiment of Midshipmen.
 The majors leading to an unlimited license, and thus requiring regimental participation, are Marine Transportation Operations, Marine Systems Engineering (License Track), Marine Engineering Technology, and Marine Engineering Operations.
 Marine Systems Engineering (Non-License Track) requires first-year students to participate in the Regiment, including the first-year cruise.
 For all other majors, membership in the Regiment is an optional but valuable experience that can help students to build job-related skills regardless of career path.